 • Assists with registering participants in classes and sports programs and booking facilities for events; collects and processes fees; maintains files and records of transactions and schedules

 • Provides assistance to facility patrons and the general public; answers questions regarding facility usage and program, activity, and event specifics; responds to requests for human services needs and refers patrons to appropriate resources

 • Evaluates assigned programs, activities, and special events; makes recommendations for improvements and new programs and services

 • Provides lead supervision to Recreation Leaders and volunteers; trains new employees on work procedures

 A combination of education, experience, and training that has provided the necessary knowledge, skills, and abilities is required for entry into the classification.
 A typical combination includes :

 Education and/or Experience:

-• Operate various types of standard office equipment including a personal computer and related software
+• Operate modern office equipment including a personal computer and related business software

 • Evaluate situations, identify problems, and exercise sound independent judgment within established guidelines